typohnebild/numpy-vs-mir/README.md

 This should be no problem, because while waiting there should be no floating-point operation that would spoil our results and the time is measured separately.

+This is suitable for our kind and complexity of project, but for more advanced projects it might be suitable to use tools like [PAPI](http://icl.cs.utk.edu/papi/) or [likwid](https://github.com/RRZE-HPC/likwid), which allow a more fine grain measurement.
+But it would be necessary to provide a interface, especially for D, that it can be used in the benchmarks.

 ## Results